Miami-Dade County, Florida: Law Enforcement

-The Miami-Dade Police Department is a full-service metropolitan police department serving Miami-Dade County's unincorporated areas, although it has lenient mutual aid agreements with other municipalities, most often the City of Miami Police Department.
-With 4,700 employees, it is Florida's largest police department.
+The Miami-Dade Sheriff's Office is a full-service metropolitan police department serving Miami-Dade County's unincorporated areas, although it has lenient mutual aid agreements with other municipalities, most often the City of Miami Police Department.
+With 4,700 employees, it is Florida's largest police agency.
 The department is often referred to by its former name, the Metro-Dade Police or simply Metro.

-The Miami-Dade Police Department operates out of nine districts throughout the county and has two special bureaus.
-The director of the department is Juan Perez, who succeeded J.D.
-Patterson Jr. The department's headquarters are in Doral, Florida.
-As of January 7, 2025, the MDPD is transitioning to a sheriff's office.
+The Miami-Dade Sheriff's Office operates out of nine districts throughout the county and has two special bureaus.
+The sheriff of the department is Rosie Cordero-Stutz, who succeeded Alfredo Ramirez.
+The department's headquarters are in Doral, Florida.

-All incorporated communities within Miami-Dade County operate police departments, that work in conjunction with the Miami-Dade Police Department.
+All incorporated communities within Miami-Dade County operate police departments, that work in conjunction with the Miami-Dade Sheriff's Office.
 The departments are as follows, in descending alphabetical order.
 Bold text denotes independent Wikipedia page.